 Neave was back at the start.
 He was furious.
-He stomped to the suspension bridge, hacked the ropes off, walked to the cave, and sat down with irritation.
+He stomped to the suspension bridge, hacked the ropes off, walked to the cave, and sat down irritably.

 Twelve times!
 Twelve fucking times!

 It had been twelve times that Neave had sat down in the cave and meditated until he died from thirst.
-The hellscape he found himself in was arid and it was easy to get dehydrated, but given that he wasn’t doing anything strenuous, he wasn’t sweating either.
-Which meant that he had anywhere between three at least and five at most days' worth of time until he died from dehydration.
+The hellscape he found himself in was arid, and it was easy to get dehydrated, but given that he wasn’t doing anything strenuous, he wasn’t sweating either.
+He had anywhere between three at least and five at most days worth of time until he died from dehydration.

-If he assumed he had four days each time he sat down, that meant he had already been attempting to cultivate for almost fifty days straight!
-This wasn’t just fifty days either, it was fifty entire days.
-No rest, no sleep, no pauses except the time it took him to return after death.
-He did get extremely exhausted as he reached death from dehydration, not to mention the lack of sleep, but through sheer virtue of willpower, he could still sort of power through it until he literally died.
+If he assumed he had four days each time he sat down, he had already been attempting to cultivate for almost fifty days straight!
+This wasn’t just fifty days either.
+It was fifty entire days.
+No rest, no sleep, no pauses except the time it took him to return upon dying.
+He did get extremely exhausted as he reached death from dehydration, not to mention the lack of sleep, but through sheer virtue of willpower, he could still sort of push through it until he died.
 And death in this realm made for a more thorough recovery than any night of rest Neave had ever had.

 This was strange.
 Neave was beginning to panic.
-He had thought initially, that perhaps this realm prevented him from cultivating somehow.
-However, just toward the end of the fifth attempt, he noticed something.
+Initially, he thought that perhaps this realm prevented him from cultivating.
+However, he noticed something just toward the end of the fifth attempt.
 It was like looking at fireflies with absolutely horrible eyesight.

 It was both very simple and very complicated.
-It could be done by anyone, but even despite this, very few common peasants and people born into mortal families ever do it on their own.
+Anyone could do it, but despite this, only a few ordinary peasants and people born into mortal families ever do it independently.

-Well, for starters, how easy was it to really imagine oneself wielding a hundred-kilo sword like a feather?
-Maybe one could imagine it, sure, but what made that possible?
+Well, for starters, how easy was it to imagine oneself wielding a hundred-kilo sword like a feather?
+Maybe one could imagine it, sure, but what made it possible?

 This was why sects trained their young from a very early age.
 When one trained, one made improvements.
 They grew, improved, and realized part of the potential their bodies, minds, and souls already possessed.

 And then they’re given a sword too heavy to lift and told to swing it.
-The difference between someone trained in martial arts and someone who never did any training at all was perspective.
-To a mortal, a sword far too heavy to be lifted, no matter how much one trains, was just that.
+The difference between someone trained in martial arts and someone who never did any training was perspective.
+To a mortal, a sword far too heavy to be lifted, no matter how much one trained, was just that.

 A sword that was impossible to wield.

 Wielding a sword heavier than your own body should be impossible.
-When you swung the sword, you’d be dragged along and thrown off balance.
-Only when one grasped the essence of potential, the ability to grow in skill, strength, speed, endurance, toughness, and so on, that was when one began to see it.
+You’d be dragged along and thrown off balance when you swung the sword.
+Only when one grasped the essence of potential, the ability to grow in skill, strength, speed, endurance, toughness, and so on, was that when one began to see it.

 The substance, the essence of it, needed to surpass mortal limitations and become immortal.
-The higher power that allowed cultivators to swing a heavy blade too heavy to swing.
+The higher power that allowed cultivators to swing a blade too heavy for a mortal.

 Talent still did play a role, of course.
 Natural spiritual perception differed in strength between individuals.
-Neave was tested for his and he knew he was below average, but not that below average.
-Certainly not this below average.
+Neave was tested for his, and he knew he was below average, but not that below average.
+Not this below average.

-He had a ton of time in the last thousand hours to blame just about anything for his inability to cultivate.
-Everything from the realm he was in, to the strange time loop’s interference, to his stupidity and lack of understanding, he even blamed the way he thought about cultivation.
+In the last thousand hours, he had a ton of time to blame just about anything for his inability to cultivate.
+Everything from the realm he was in, to the strange time loop’s interference, to his stupidity and lack of understanding.
+He even blamed the way he thought about cultivation.

 After all, he hated it.

-This was one thing he couldn’t quite move past.
-They can put all the pretty language like ‘potential’ or ‘sacred’ and their moralizing crap up their ass.
+This was one thing he couldn’t entirely move past.
+They could put all the pretty language like ‘potential’ or ‘sacred’ and their moralizing crap up their ass.

 Cultivation wasn’t about potential.
 It was about power.

-Martial arts wasn’t a pretty dance, it was a tool for injuring and killing.
+Martial arts wasn’t a pretty dance.
+It was a skill for injuring and killing.

 Despite all of this, Neave understood the need for cultivators.
 The supply had created its own demand.
-After all, if the righteous chose to abstain from cultivation for moral reasons, they would all be slaughtered by those who have fewer reservations.
+After all, if the righteous chose to abstain from cultivation for moral reasons, they would all be slaughtered by those with fewer reservations.

 Then the world would become an even worse place than it was.
 If everyone chose to stop cultivating, monsters would just slaughter all other sentient life.
 And they were as horrible to one another as they were to everything else.
 So humans and sacred beasts must cultivate.

 He had kept himself busy.
-Either forcing himself not to even think, or fighting, but it was all a distraction.
-Now that he was finally, truly alone with his thoughts it hit him.
+Either forcing himself not to think or fighting, but it was all a distraction.
+Now that he was finally truly alone with his thoughts, it hit him.

 Oh heavens...
 What do I do?

-He cried, feeling what water remained in his body reduced bit by bit with every tear that dropped.
+He cried, feeling what water remained in his body reduced gradually with every tear that dropped.

 Will I ever even be free again?
 Why does it even matter to me anymore?